Khalil215/blog-site/README.md

 # A Blog Site With a JSON database

-## Access the JSON by running 'npx json-server --watch data/db.json --port 8000'
+## Access the JSON by running `npx json-server --watch data/db.json --port 8000`

 # Getting Started with Create React App